This post may contain affiliate links. Please read my disclosure policy.

 Thank you John – I use them as much as I can all summer long!

-Donalyn, thanks for stopping by my food blog.
-So good to find a ‘neighbor’ who also likes to write about food.
+Hello – so good to find a ‘neighbor’ who also loves food.
 I’ll be checking back to see what you’re stirring up in your kitchen.
 Thanks for this excellent recipe in which I can use my homegrown chives.

 Nice to meet you as well Kathleen & I’ll definitely be stopping by your blog again too!